speedment/speedment-doc/pages/datastore.md

 ## Aggregating Columns

-A common use case in analytical applications is to aggregate many results ito a few.
+A common use case in analytical applications is to aggregate many results into a few.
 This can be done very efficiently using the specialized collectors built into Speedment Enterprise by leveraging the standard Java Streams API.